joshbonnick/pokemon-api/README.md

 Queue must either be set to `sync` or run the jobs that are queued with `artisan queue:work`

+**This process takes around 90 seconds when running the queue synchronously.**

 ```bash
 ./vendor/bin/sail artisan pokemon:import
 ```